tiwatson/rails_admin_slug/README.md

 In your RailsAdmin configuration file (usually config/initializers/rails_admin.rb) override the field type for the slug field.
 The "source" configuration option defines which field the slug will be tied to and is required to be set.
+(On the field line, the first :slug is your slug field, the second in the field type, overriding string in this case.)

     RailsAdmin.config do |config|
       config.model 'Page' do